Amangiri99/crypto_tracking/Readme.md

 # crypto_tracker

-## Screaps data from coin market cap using selenium
+## Scrapes data from coin market cap using selenium

 ## To use
 1. Setup postgres